 Are Bowflex Ellipticals Good?

 Bowflex ellipticals are one of the top choices on the market.
-While there are certainly cheaper options to be had, if you’re looking for a top of the range model, then the Bowflex is a sensible choice to go for.
+While there are certainly cheaper options to be had, if you’re looking for a top-of-the-range model, then the Bowflex is a sensible choice to go for.

 Does The Bowflex Max Trainer Really Work?

-The Max Trainer does an extremely unique job which, while it may not be right for everyone, it executes to perfection.
+The Max Trainer does an extremely unique job which, while it may not be right for everyone, executes to perfection.

 It burns a good number of calories, while simultaneously helping you to tone.
 Now, if you are specifically looking for one of those two things, then it may not be for you.
 However, as far as doing what it sets out to, it definitely works incredibly well.